 As wooden furniture is one of the largest contributors to Malaysia’s export earnings, Fazli and Ilmi have big dreams to create a larger international market for their premium handcrafted furniture.
 “We target Europe and Japan but the biggest market is China, where the second generation of billionaires are migrating to the city, and they need quality furniture for their new homes,” Fazli analysed.

-Note: An edited version of this article [Handcrafted furniture gaining popularity] was published on 11th November 2017 in the now-defunct The Malay Mail.
+Note: An edited version of this article [Handcrafted furniture gaining popularity] was published on 11th November 2017 in The Malay Mail.